 To mitigate the risk an entrepreneur takes when they launch a tech startup, Brex does not require a personal guarantee.
 A personal guarantee is a commitment to transfer ownership of one’s personal assets (such as a house or car) to cover a debt.

-Brex cards are on the Visa® network, and can be used in over 200 countries with no foreign transaction fees or travel alerts needed.
+Brex cards are on the Mastercard® network, and can be used in over 200 countries with no foreign transaction fees or travel alerts needed.
 In addition, Brex does not place a limit on the number of cards your business can use at any one time, and account holders can set spending limits on individual cards via the online dashboard.